You are currently viewing What to Wear on a Field Trip in Italy as a Female Engineer

 4. Italian dress code: Adapt to where you go

-7. Field attire: Wear protective clothes for safety
+7. Field Attire: Wear Protective Clothes for Safety

-8. Makeup
+8. Makeup on a Field Trip

-10. Sightseeing
+10. Sightseeing in Italy

 As if it is not already hard enough to dress for success as a female engineer.
 However, when your company sends you on a trip abroad things become even more challenging.
 Especially, when it means traveling to a country where women seem to be born with a style gene, like in Naples, Italy.
 As a business visitor, you want to show respect for your clients, and dress for the tasks required by your job.
 Moreover, as a foreigner you also don’t want to be recognized as a stranger or tourist for your own safety.
 In addition, what to pack also depends on the weather.
 Thus, looking stylish on a capsule wardrobe is not an easy task.

-Consider the weather aspects
+Consider the Weather Aspects

 Unfortunately, local climate is what we expect and find in the travel brochures.
 However, at the locations, what we get is weather.
 This means you won’t have the July and August 77F (25oC) monthly mean temperature of Naples, for instance, every day you are in Naples in these months.
-There will be colder and hotter days than the mean monthly average.
+There will be cooler and hotter days than the mean monthly average.
 Furthermore, there is a diurnal course of temperature.
-This means that you can have much higher temperatures than the monthly mean during the day and much lower temperatures at night even on a day that by accident has a daily mean temperature of 77 F.
+Consequently, you can have much higher temperatures than the monthly mean during the day and much lower temperatures at night even on a day that by accident has a daily mean temperature of 77 F.

-London boyfriend jeans, Kieselstein Cord belt buckle, leather belt, Vittora linen blazer, Orvis white linen button-down shirt, Salvadore Ferragamo Vara pumps, Prada bag, pendant necklace (all own), wood watch c/o Jord, pearl studs c/o Wendy Mignot
+London boyfriend jeans, Kieselstein Cord belt buckle, leather belt, Vittora linen blazer, Orvis white linen button-down shirt, Salvadore Ferragamo Vara pumps, Prada bag, pendant necklace (all own), wood watch c/o Jord, pearl studs c/o Wendy Mignot.

-To pack the right clothes from a weather point of view, it is best to watch the forecast carefully and look for expected minimum and maximum temperatures.
+To pack weather-appropriate clothes, it is best to watch the forecast carefully and look for expected minimum and maximum temperatures.
 Typically, the 10 day weather forecast by the European Center for Medium-range Weather Forecasts is best as they are specialized therein.
 Unfortunately, weather forecasts beyond 10 days become very unreliable.
-Thus, when you have to stay longer, your best option is get an idea for the amplitude of the diurnal cycle.
-Often it is hard to find data of the lowest and highest temperature recorded ever since onset of observations.
-Often all one can find are the average mean minimum and maximum temperatures.
-In our example Naples, in July/August, these values would be 66 and 86F (19oC, 30oC), respectively.
-Again, they are averages, i.e. the real values can be higher or lower.
-Unfortunately, climate tables don’t list higher moments like the standard deviation.
-Such a value could give you the 63% likelihood within which ranges to expect your weather.
+Therefore, when you have to stay longer, your best option is get an idea for the amplitude of the diurnal cycle.

 Another weather aspect is rain.
 In the example Naples, July and August have on average about 4 days with rain and the average monthly total is 1 inch (25 mm).
 Thus, a light trench coat is a good idea.
 I have one from Burberry Brit London that is packable into a 4 inch by 6 inch 1 inch flat zipper bag.
 This means it even fits into a work bag.